by Padraic Gilligan, Managing Partner, SoolNua

 You’ve prioritised some items from Marie Therese’s helpful list of “10 things to do on Inis Meain” and set off now, up the hill past Synge’s cottage where, each summer for five consecutive years from 1898, he eavesdropped on the conversations of the islanders and reproduced the rich quirkiness of their language in his world famous Playboy of the Western World.
 All human habitation is left behind once you reach Synge’s chair, a sheltered spot high above the cliffs where Synge went to write in solitude.
 Here the karst limestone is lashed relentlessly by the cold Atlantic and you face the full unbridled power of nature.
 From here you can see Inis Mor, the largest of the 3 islands.

 You return to your suite some 3 hours later having endured, at various times, squally rain, high winds, blistering sunshine and an ever-changing, kaleidoscopic sea and sky.
 You think of other memorable journeys which etched themselves deep within you, leaving a mark way beyond the end of the physical trip.
 This trip to Inis Meain has been such a journey.
-You’ve witnessed the raw power of nature … visited ancient forts dating back 1600 years … glimpsed the curious lifestyle of 160 people who elect to live on a tiny, Gaelic speaking island in Galway Bay … marveled at the masonry skill of the builders of miles and miles of dry stone walls … reconnected with John Millington Synge, one of the giants of Anglo-Irish literature … eaten wonderful food prepared simply and passionately and served up with love.
-This has certainly been a deeply impactful trip, original and authentic, maybe the perfect incentive experience.
+You’ve witnessed the raw power of nature … visited ancient forts dating back 1600 years … glimpsed the curious lifestyle of 160 people who elect to live on a tiny, Irish speaking island in Galway Bay … marvelled at the masonry skill of the builders of miles and miles of dry stone walls … reconnected with John Millington Synge, one of the giants of Anglo-Irish literature … eaten wonderful food prepared simply and passionately and served up with love.
+This has certainly been a deeply impactful trip, original and authentic, maybe the perfect travel experience.